Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-To start a case in the Small Claims Court requires the issuing of a document known as a Plaintiff's Claim.
+Starting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
 The Plaintiff's Claim is a form, known as Form 7A, and is available online.
-The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
-The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
-There are various rules regarding the extent of information that is required.
-The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.
+The primary parts of the form are relatively easy involving simple fill in the blanks information.
+The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
+There are many rules regarding the manner of what should be provided.
+The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.

 - What if a counterclaim is brought against me?